Nigella sativa: Culinary uses

+In the United States, the Food and Drug Administration classifies Nigella sativa as Generally Recognized as Safe (GRAS) for use as a spice, natural seasoning, or flavouring.

 History

 Archaeological evidence about the earliest cultivation of N. sativa dates back three millennia, with N. sativa seeds found in several sites from ancient Egypt, including the Tomb of Tutankhamun.
 Seeds were found in a Hittite flask in Turkey from the second millennium BC.

 N. sativa may have been used as a condiment of the Old World to flavour food.
-The Muslim Persian physician Avicenna described N. sativa as a treatment for dyspnea in his The Canon of Medicine.
+The Persian physician Avicenna described N. sativa as a treatment for dyspnea in his The Canon of Medicine.
 N. sativa was used in the Middle East as a traditional medicine.

 Chemistry

 Oils are 32% to 40% of the total composition of N. sativa seeds.
 N. sativa oil contains linoleic acid, oleic acid, palmitic acid, and trans-anethole, and other minor constituents, such as nigellicine, nigellidine, nigellimine, and nigellimine N-oxide.
 Aromatics include thymoquinone, dihydrothymoquinone, p-cymene, carvacrol, α-thujene, thymol, α-pinene, β-pinene and trans-anethole.
 Protein and various alkaloids are present in the seeds.